Bibigül Jeksenbai

-Bibıgül Nurğaliqyzy Jeksenbai (Бибігүл Нұрғалиқызы Жексенбай; born 2 December 1971) is a Kazakh politician and former journalist, who's currently serving as Senator of Kazakhstan from Astana since January 2023.
+Bibıgül Nurğaliqyzy Jeksenbai (BEE-buh-gool jack-son-BYE; Бибігүл Нұрғалиқызы Жексенбай; born 2 December 1971) is a Kazakh politician and former journalist, who's currently serving as Senator of Kazakhstan from Astana since January 2023.
 Alongside Erlan Qarin, she is Deputy Chair of the National Kurultai under President Tokayev since June 2022.

 Early life and education

 Jeksenbai was born on 2 December 1971 in East Kazakhstan Region.

 She attended Al-Farabi Kazakh National University to become a journalist from 1989 to 1994 and the Kazakh Ablai Khan University of International Relations and World Languages to study documentalism from 2000 to 2002.

 From 2010 to 2012, Jeksenbai studied business administration at the International Academy of Business.

 Career

 Journalism and television career

 According to the official website of the Senate of Kazakhstan, Jeksenbai began her career in 1991 as a journalist at the "Sport" Republican Newspaper.
 After this, from 1993 to 1994, she worked as journalist at the Jas Alaş newspaper.
 After this, until 1996, she was employed by the "Atamūra-Stolichnoye obozreniye".

 In the years between 1996 and 2007, Jeksenbai was an editor and producer at the Khabar Agency, as well as the deputy director of its Central Bureau.
 From June to December 2007, she was a director of the Directorate of Information and Analytical Programs at the Qazaqstan Radio and Television Corporation.

 From there and until September 2008, Jeksenbai was Deputy General Director at Qazaqstan Radio and Television Corporation.
 After this, until May 2010, she worked as Deputy General Director – Main Editor at the "Era" TV channel.
 From 2010 to 2016, she held leading positions at the TV channel Seventh Channel.

 From April to October 2019, she was General Director of the Astana TV television channel.